gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 Comparing your GraphQL query to your site's schema in [GraphiQL at `localhost:8000/___graphql`](http://localhost:8000/___graphql) and whatever plugin or code you are using to source data is a great way to find these errors as they should all express the data in the same shape.

-- a source plugin you are using, or your own implementation of the [`sourceNodes` API](/docs/node-apis/#sourceNodes) isn't misconfigured
+- neither any source plugins you are using nor your own implementation of the [`sourceNodes` API](/docs/node-apis/#sourceNodes) are misconfigured

 ## Errors using gatsby-image and sharp